 In 1999 the credit union was re-chartered from a SEG (select employee group, in this case Sonoma County educators) to a Community Charter (any resident, student or someone doing business in Sonoma County).
 In September 2007, the California Department of Financial Institutions, showing its confidence in our ability to manage growth while keeping the quality of Member services at extremely high levels, granted an expansion of the Community Charter to include residents of Mendocino County.
 In July 2011, the DFI granted an expansion of our charter to include Marin County.
 In December 2012, Community First took over the assets and membership of Health Care Professionals of Napa Federal Credit Union (formerly Queen of the Valley Hospital CU).

 Community First is the second-largest financial cooperative based in the North Bay.
 As of Dec.
-1, 2013, we had more than 16,000 local co-op Members and assets of $165 million.
+1, 2014, we had 17,000 local co-op Members and assets of $173 million.